weshaggard/azure-rest-api-specs/specification/windowspushnotificationservices/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the hybridnetwork.
+These are the global settings for the WindowsPushNotificationServices.

 ``` yaml
 openapi-type: arm